 Isabelle Robillard MSc.
 P. Geo has been commissioned to update a 43-101 report on the Buckingham Graphite Project.
 Ms. Robillard was responsible for the planning, execution and monitoring of the drilling programs conducted in 2016 for Ashburton Ventures.
-The author has also supervised the splitting and sampling of the core material for Ashburton.
+She also supervised the splitting and sampling of the core material for Ashburton.